After a fracture, your bone needs to rebuild. A healthy, well-balanced diet rich in key nutrients can help speed that up.

 Good sources: Meat, fish, milk, cheese, cottage cheese, yogurt, nuts, seeds, beans, soy products, and fortified cereals.

 This mineral also helps you build strong bones, so foods and drinks rich in it can help your bone fracture heal.
 Adults should get between 1,000 and 1,200 milligrams of calcium each day.
 Your doctor will tell if you need a calcium supplement, and what amount you should take if you do.

 Good sources: Milk, yogurt, cheese, cottage cheese, broccoli, turnip or collard greens, kale, bok choy, soy, beans, canned tuna or salmon with bones, almond milk, and fortified cereals or juice.

-Vitamin D is found in only a few foods like egg yolks and fatty fish, but it’s added to other foods.
-Adults should get at least 600 IU of vitamin D daily, and those over 70 should get at least 800 IU.
+Vitamin D is found naturally in only a few foods like egg yolks and fatty fish, but manufacturers add it to other foods, like milk or orange juice.
+Adults should get at least 600 IU of vitamin D every day, and if you're over 70 you should get at least 800 IU.

 Good sources: Swordfish, salmon, cod liver oil, sardines, liver, fortified milk or yogurt, egg yolks, and fortified orange juice.

 Collagen is a protein that's an important building block for bone.
 Vitamin C helps your body make collagen, which helps your bone fracture heal.
 You can get it from many tasty, fresh fruits and veggies.
 Aged or heated produce can lose some of its vitamin C, so go for fresh or frozen.

 Good sources: Citrus fruits like oranges, kiwi fruit, berries, tomatoes, peppers, potatoes, and green vegetables.